D5073 5073 24073

 24073 and another Class 24 depart Llandudno Junction with a passenger service for Llandudno Town.

 During February 20068/84, 20142/43/48/59 were transferred from Toton to the Eastern Region, these were quickly returned to Toton but not before the LMR authorities had taken steps to cover their expected loss.
-The intention was to reactivate five stored Class 24s, 24073 was removed from storage at Kingmoor and allocated to Crewe.
+The intention was to reactivate five stored Class 24s, 24073 was removed from storage at Kingmoor on January 29th and made ready for traffic.
+By February 19th 24073 had moved from Carlisle to Crewe for re-entry into revenue earning service.
 With the Class 20s quickly returned to Toton the other reinstatements were cancelled, but 24073 remained in service assisting the other Class 24s in their regular duties.
+On February 28th 24073 was noted on a special freight from Crewe to Adderley Park.

 On August 22nd 24073 worked the 4B06 18.00 Chester - Rugby via Shrewsbury and Wolverhampton parcels service.